-Chiropractic You pay Chiropractic care ÿ Manipulation of the spine and extremities ÿ Adjunctive procedures such as ultrasound, electrical muscle stimulation, vibratory therapy, and cold pack application Note: The 26-visit per person combined therapies annual maximum includes all covered services and supplies billed for these therapies.
+Chiropractic You pay Chiropractic care Manipulation of the spine and extremities Adjunctive procedures such as ultrasound, electrical muscle stimulation, and vibratory therapy Note: The 26-visit per person combined therapies annual maximum includes all covered services and supplies billed for these therapies.
 When more than one type of therapy, for example chiropractic and acupuncture, are provided on the same day, each will be counted as a separate visit.
 Network: \$15 copayment per visit; all charges after the Plan has paid the 26-visit combined therapies maximum Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26-visit combined therapies maximum Alternative treatment Acupuncture Note: The 26-visit per person combined therapies annual maximum includes all covered services and supplies billed for these therapies.
 When more than one type of therapy, for example chiropractic and acupuncture, are provided on the same day, each will be counted as a separate visit.
-Network: \$15 copayment per visit; all charges after the Plan has paid the 26-visit combined therapies maximum Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26-visit combined therapies maximum Not covered: All charges Ÿ Naturopathic and homeopathic services Ÿ Chelation therapy and related services, except as part of a preauthorized treatment plan that we have approved Ÿ Thermography, biofeedback and related visits Ÿ Massage therapy, acupressure, hypnotherapy Ÿ Self care or home management training or programs Ÿ All charges after the Plan has paid the 26-visit per person combined therapies annual maximum Note: Services of certain alternative treatment providers may be covered in medically underserved areas - see page 13.
+Network: \$15 copayment per visit; all charges after the Plan has paid the 26-visit combined therapies maximum Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26-visit combined therapies maximum Not covered: All charges Naturopathic and homeopathic services • Chelation therapy and related services, except as part of a preauthorized treatment plan that we have approved • Thermography, biofeedback and related visits • Massage therapy, acupressure, hypnotherapy • Self care or home management training or programs • All charges after the Plan has paid the 26-visit per person combined therapies annual maximum .

-Educational classes and programs You pay Individual diabetic education provided by a qualified health care professional for members with an established diagnosis of diabetes, including: Ÿ Educational supplies Network: Nothing Non-Network: All charges Ÿ Patient instruction Ÿ Medical nutrition therapy Note: Please contact us at 1-800-694-9901 to obtain information on the specific services covered under this benefit.
+Educational classes and programs You pay Individual diabetic education provided by a qualified health care professional for members with an established diagnosis of diabetes, including: Network: Nothing Non-Network: All charges Educational supplies Non-ivetwork.
+All charges Patient instruction Medical nutrition therapy Note: Please contact us at 1-800-694-9901 to obtain information on the specific services covered under this benefit.
 Note: We offer a diabetes management incentive program that will reward participating members who comply with the program's requirements.
 See Special features , Section 5(h).
 QuitPower® tobacco cessation program covers up to two quit attempts per member per calendar year, including up to five counseling sessions per quit attempt.
-See Preventive care , adult , page 36 for more details.
-Not covered: All charges Ÿ Self help or self management programs except diabetic education described above Ÿ Charges for educational/instructional advice on how to use durable medical equipment Ÿ Programs for nocturnal enuresis Ÿ Diabetic education classes or sessions provided in a group setting
+See Preventive care, adult , page 35 for more details.
+Not covered: All charges • Self help or self management programs except diabetic education described above • Charges for educational/instructional advice on how to use durable medical equipment • Programs for nocturnal enuresis • Diabetic education classes or sessions provided in a group setting